Driver Education FAQs for Montana Families

-- Teachers will need to carefully assess and document students’ knowledge and skills when conducting e-learning assessment practices.
+- Teachers will want to carefully assess and document students’ knowledge and skills when conducting e-learning assessment practices.

 - Behind-the-wheel instruction and CDTP testing can only be conducted face to face.
 Districts should maintain the Governor’s social distancing protocols as they plan to resume these components.